tulane-cmps6610/problemset-02-template/problemset-02.md

 2. Suppose that for a given task you are choosing between the following three algorithms:

+	* Algorithm $\mathcal{A}$ solves problems by dividing them into two subproblems of one fifth of the input size, recursively solving each subproblem, and then combining the solutions in quadratic time.

+	* Algorithm $\mathcal{B}$ solves problems of size $n$ by recursively one subproblems of size $n-1$ and then combining the solutions in logarithmic time.

+	* Algorithm $\mathcal{C}$ solves problems of size $n$ by dividing them into a subproblems of size $n/3$ and a subproblem of size
+      $2n/3$, recursively solving each subproblem, and then combining the solutions in $O(n^1.1)$ time.

+    What is the work and span of these algorithms?
+    Which algorithm would you choose?
+Why?

+3. Suppose that for a given task you are choosing between the following three algorithms:

 	* Algorithm $\mathcal{A}$ solves problems by dividing them into five subproblems of half the size, recursively solving each subproblem, and then combining the solutions in linear time.